On the quantum improved Schwarzschild black hole: Action improved Schwarzschild black hole

+Analogous to QED \cite{Reuter-1st}, one of the customary cutoff identifications in the asymptotic flat region is $k\varpropto r^{-1}$.
+Using the relation (\ref{G-r}) we finally get the following relation for spherically symmetric spacetime

-Although this is obtained for the asymptotic flat region, we \textit{extend} it to all the space--time regions.
-This equation when extended to the whole space--time, is clearly covariant and so the action (\ref{eq4.3}) and the equations of motion (\ref{eq4.4}).
+Although this is obtained for the asymptotic flat region, we \textit{extend} it to all the spacetime regions.
+This equation when extended to the whole spacetime, is clearly covariant and so the action (\ref{eq4.3}) and the equations of motion (\ref{eq4.4}).

 Equations (\ref{eq4.4}) and (\ref{G-chi}) form a set of complete and closed equations for obtaining the improved solution.